Soil sampling – timing, technique, interpretation

 Interpretation

-Soil test results from labs will include actual soil nutrient levels as well as fertilizer rate guidelines based on the crop and target yield.
-See the sample below.
+Soil test results from labs will include soil characteristics, actual soil nutrient levels and fertilizer rate guidelines based on the crop and target yield.

 Click to enlarge.
 A real soil test result for four composite samples from four different fields from the same farm.
 Sample number 1 is field 1, etc. Note similarities (low N, low P) and differences (actual K and S numbers).
 The guideline is calling for a fairly high rate of K for field 3 if the farmer wants to build K.